Sadness as one of Aberdeen's oldest shops set to close - Evening Express

 Keep up to date with the latest news with The Evening Express newsletter

-A Clarks spokesman said: “At Clarks, we continually review all our stores to ensure they are the right size and located in the right areas to provide the best possible offering and environment to our customers.
+A Clarks spokesman said: ““At Clarks, we continually review all of our stores to ensure that they are the right size and located in the right areas in order to provide the best possible offering and environment to our customers.

-“After opening in the early 1970s, we have since decided not to renew the lease on our store at 123 Union Street, and as such, the store will cease trading in November.”
+“After opening in the early 1970s, we have since decided not to renew the lease on our store at 123 Union Street and as such, the store will cease trading in November 2019.

 In a report granting permission, the council said nobody objected to the application.